 In October 2009, the FASB issued authoritative guidance which amends existing guidance related to revenue recognition for arrangements with multiple deliverables.
-The guidance provides accounting principles and application guidance on whether multiple deliverables exist, how the arrangement should be separated, and the consideration allocated to each deliverable.
+The guidance provides accounting principles and application guidance for arrangements that contain multiple deliverables, including how the arrangement should be separated, and the consideration allocated to each deliverable.
 Assuming other criteria are met, this guidance eliminates the requirement to establish the fair value of undelivered products and services and instead provides for separate revenue recognition based upon management's estimate of the selling price for an undelivered item when there is no other means to determine the fair value of that undelivered item.
-This new approach is effective for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010.
-The Company is currently evaluating the impact of adopting this guidance on the Company's consolidated financial statements.
+This new approach is effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010.
+The Company is currently evaluating the impact this guidance will have on its consolidated financial statements.